 that helps fulfill their purpose of ‘making life better’.

-Then Somehow piloted the first Culture Catalyst program with them, shining a light on potential areas of improvement.
+Then Somehow piloted the first Culture Catalyst programme with them, shining a light on potential areas of improvement.

 Why did they do it?